KBNLresearch/iromlab/doc/setupGuide.md

     * If you selected *Wave*, make sure the encoder settings (on the right) are set to *Uncompressed*, with *Bit Depth*, *Sample Rate* and *Channels* all at *as source*.
     * In case of *FLAC*, leave the *Lossless Encoding* setting at *Level 5*.
 (TODO: what about the *Verify Written Audio* checkbox?)
 * Click on the *DSP* tab, and then on the *Add DSP / Action* button, and select *Add DSP Effect*:

     ![](./dbpaDSP1.png)
 * Select *RePlayGain* from the drop-down list:

     ![](./dbpaReplayGain.png)

     (This option adds metadata on a track's loudness to the audio file.
 This information can be used by some audio players for volume matching / correcting.
-It doesn't change the audio itself)
+It doesn't change the audio itself.)
 * *Path* - leave this at whatever value the default is
 * *Naming* - change the default to *TrackNum*.
 The effect of this is that track numbers will be used as the base names of the audio files that are written (*001.wav*, *002.wav*, and so on)